schlenkerc18/fantasy-football-rankings/README.md

 To-Do List:
   1. Create regression equations for each regression
   2. Fix overfitting problem (regressions are ran on all data, need to run regressions on ~80% of data to avoid overfitting problem)
-  3. Add more features to multiple linear regression equations